-The Trust has a duty under both the FoIA and EIR to provide advice and assistance to applicants making information requests.
+The Trust has a duty under both the Freedom of Information Act and EIR to provide advice and assistance to applicants making information requests.
 This includes assisting the applicant in making the application for information.
-Although no such duty exists under the DPA, the same level of care will be provided for responding to information requests.
-The LAC may charge a fee for complying with requests, as calculated in accordance with FoIA regulations.
-If a charge is to be made, the Trust will give written notice to the applicant before supplying the information requested.
+Although no such duty exists under the DPA, the same level of care will be provided